 Euhporbia are very easy to care for plant originating from Africa and South and Central America.
 Euphorbia is a plant that needs little light and water to survive.
-Thsee plants grow both in deserts and in the high mountains in the wild.
+TheSe plants grow both in deserts and in the high mountains in the wild.
+There are many types of Euphorbia use the link below to check find out more Euphorbia Types

 The Euphorbia doesn’t have many demands on how much sunlight they should get.
 That is why the plant can be placed almost anywhere in the house, both in the sun and in the shade.
 Some species can even be placed on the terrace in the summer.
 It is important to know that the amount of light is accompanied by how much water you need to give.
 When the plant is in the bright sun, you will need to water a little more than if the plant is in the shade.